YessicaSD/Research_QuadTree/README.md

 # Research_QuadTree
-My name is Dídac Llop i serna, student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+My name is Dídac Llop i serna, student of the [CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer Ricard Pillosu.

 ## About the project